mdolab/pygeo/doc/index.rst

 pyGeo
 =====
-``pyGeo`` is a repository that contains several modules for working with geometry and the manipulation of geometry.
+``pyGeo`` is a repository that contains several modules for working with geometry components and manipulating geometry components.